empear-analytics/codescene-ci-cd/README.md

         --bitbucket-password PASSWORD               BitBucket Password
         --bitbucket-repo REPO                       BitBucket Repository Name
         --bitbucket-pull-request-id ID              BitBucket Pull Request ID
+        --azure-api-url URL                         Azure API URL
+        --azure-api-token                           Azure API Token
+        --azure-project                             Azure Project Name
+        --azure-repo                                Azure Repository Name
+        --azure-pull-request-id                     Azure Pull Request ID
         --result-path FILENAME                      Path where JSON output is generated --http-timeout TIMEOUT-MS                   Timeout for http API calls
 ```
 In a typical build environment, most of these options are common to all projects, and are thus best defined as variables set in the CI/CD-system, see examples below.

 The `codescene-*` options specify how to connect to CodeScene and must match the settings in codescene itself.
-The `bitbucket-*`, `gitlab-*` and `github-*` options specify how to connect to the respective repo provider for creating comments on Merge/Pull Requests.
+The `bitbucket-*`, `gitlab-*`, `github-*` and `azure-*` options specify how to connect to the respective repo provider for creating comments on Merge/Pull Requests.
 See examples below for details.

 Flag options are used to enable analysis and gates in _codescene-ci-cd_ - by default nothing is enabled.